cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 construction satisfies the security guarantees of a VOPRF protocol
 {{properties}} under the OMDH assumption in the universal composability (UC) security model.
 Without the NIZK proof system, the protocol instantiates an OPRF protocol only.
-We defer the interested reader to the paper for further details.
+See the paper for further details.

 # NIZK Discrete Logarithm Equality Proof {#dleq}